Edward Trumbull: Personal life and bigamy scandal

 In 1911, Trumbull was engaged to the painter Katherine Sophie Dreier, when they both lived in London.
-In August 1911, he married Drier at her home at 6 Montague Terrace in Brooklyn.
+In August 1911, he married Dreier at her home at 6 Montague Terrace in Brooklyn.
 Shortly after the marriage ceremony, Dreier found out that he was already married as Trumbull's existing betrothal had not come to a legal conclusion.
 Trumbull and Dreier's marriage was thus annulled.